cheqd/product-docs/tutorials/did-registrar/create-a-resource.md

     </details>

-    If you notice the state in didState should be in `action` and the description should request to `sign the payload`
+    This response requests an `action` for you to sign the serialized payload again in a CLI.
+This is a security feature which means you are not passing your private key to the Registrar.
 Note down the serialized payload, jobId from the response

 <br>

 ## Sign Payload

-Enter the below command in the cli
+Sign the serialized payload in your CLI with the below command

 ```bash
 veramo execute -m keyManagerSign